Sexual Incompatibility in a Relationship: Is Polyamory the Answer? [Polyamory Conversation Cards #20]

 Either choice is valid, of course.
 However, I’m personally big on forgiveness and not a fan of throwing relationships away over mistakes.
 A breach would have to be both huge and clearly deliberate for me to walk away from a relationship over it at this stage.

 We touched on this above.
+Experiencing cheating or broken polyamory agreements hurts.
 It can be tempting to skip this step, because the feelings these kinds of incidents bring up can be painful and even traumatic.
 However, it’s essential that you allow yourself to feel and express your emotions.
 Repressing them doesn’t do anyone any good.

 Where possible, try to use “I” statements and to be as specific as possible.
 For example, “when I found out you’d had sex without a condom, I felt disregarded and uncared for” is better than “you obviously just don’t give a fuck about me.”
 If you need to take a little time and space before you can express your feelings in a healthy way, that’s fine too.

-Assuming your partner made a genuine mistake, they are likely feeling remorseful for their actions, regretting hurting you, and wanting to make amends.
+Assuming your partner made a genuine mistake, they are likely feeling remorseful for their actions.
+They probably regret hurting you and want to make amends.
 Take the time to think about what you need from them for repair to happen.
+Cheating and broken agreements aren’t necessarily insurmountable in either polyamory or monogamy.

 This can look a bunch of different ways.
 I’ve had situations where all I needed was an explanation of what happened and why followed by a genuine apology, then we could forget the whole thing and move on.
 Other situations have required more intensive repair efforts.